 Someone who has trained to carry out one or more of the psychotherapies.
 They can be from any professional background - or none.
 They should be registered with a professional psychotherapy organisation in the UK.

-A 'talking treatment' which aims to help people to understand their mental or emotional problems, change behaviour and thoughts or emotions to improve their well-being.
+Is a 'talking treatment' which aims to help people to understand their mental or emotional problems and to change their behaviour, thoughts and emotions to improve their wellbeing.
 This can refer to any form of psychological therapy but is often specifically applied to psychoanalytic psychotherapy.